 The number of cases involving mistreatment in nursing facilities throughout Maryland has risen significantly over the last few decades.
 Many senior citizens, rehabilitating, and disabled become victims of abuse and neglect at the hands of caregivers, employees, visitors, or other patients.
-If your loved one was abused, mistreated or injured while living in a Worchester County nursing facility, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal assistance.
+If your loved one was abused, mistreated or injured while living in a Worchester County nursing facility, contact our nursing home neglect attorneys in Maryland now for immediate legal assistance.

 This nursing center is a "for profit" Medicare and Medicaid-participating facility providing services and cares to residents of Snow Hill and Worchester County, Maryland.
 The 69-certified bed long-term care nursing home is located at:

 430 West Market Street

 Snow Hill, Maryland 21863

 In addition to providing 24/7 skilled nursing care, Snow Hill Nursing and Rehabilitation Center offers other services.
 Additional focused care includes independent living options, memory care, and restorative care involving physical, speech, and occupational therapies.